 - Save your files, save often.
 Repeat.

-- When you buy a new computer, make sure you obtain installation media for the operating system and original software (or can readily download it) and create a recovery disk, so that you can reinstall the operating system or software if something goes wrong.
+- When you buy a new computer, make sure you obtain installation media for the operating system and original software (or can readily download it) and create a recovery disk, so that you can reinstall the operating system and/or software if something goes wrong.

 - Keep business computers for business.
 Buy a separate computer for personal use or for the kids to play on.

 There are some good quality free / low cost operating systems and applications around if you can’t afford or don’t want to pay a lot for software.
-Here at Nullarbor we have been using Linux or Windows in combination with LibreOffice, Thunderbird+Lightning, Evolution, The Gimp and Firefox for some years.
+Here at Nullarbor we have been using Linux or Windows in combination with LibreOffice, Thunderbird+Lightning, Evolution, The Gimp and Chrome for some years.
 We can still import and export most MSOffice format files, PDFs, images etc without any problems and we handle a LOT of file formats from different clients!
 However, take care with “free software” unless you have researched it thoroughly – it could be a source of malware and you should only download it from reputable sites after checking reviews and checking for viruses.
 If your business needs to use specialist software that only runs on a particular commercial operating system, or if you need to create or share files that can only be opened in certain commercial applications, you will need to purchase licences for those.

 - Our domain name is nullarbor.com.au